 VPNs are private networks inside the internet

-It’s there in the name: a VPN is a private network, which you access via services like ExpressVPN.
+It’s there in the name: a VPN is a private network.
+There are many such networks, like ExpressVPN.
 As with any private network, the information you send and receive on a VPN is walled off from other computers and the internet.

 It’s a bit like your home or business network – the one you use to share files between devices across your router.
 Nobody outside the network can see that data if your network is properly secured (for example, with WPA2 encryption).
 That’s why a VPN gives you security.